What Does “Equitable Distribution” Mean?

 Negotiating on Your Behalf

 As you can see, identifying marital and non-marital assets and then negotiating their division can be very complicated and usually requires the assistance of a skillful and accomplished attorney.
-Working with an experienced lawyer at In Law We Trust, P.A. is essential in this first and very important step of a divorce.
+Working with an experienced lawyer at In Law We Trust Divorce and Family Lawyers is essential in this first and very important step of a divorce.
 Our skilled council and expertise in the rights of husbands and fathers can prove to be the difference in achieving an equitable settlement that protects your non-marital assets or being burdened with a settlement that leaves you with financial hardships for years to come.

 Call The Family Law Experts Men Trust (813) 415-3510